Meet Our Staff

 Taylor’s primary role as Conservation Associate is to assist the Properties and Programs Department with land protection transactions, baseline documentation reports and monitoring of preserved properties.
 Taylor interned with Heritage Conservancy for two consecutive summers while attending Dickinson College.
 She recently graduated with a B.A. in Environmental Studies.

 Associate Director of Development

 Sandy has managed all aspects of member relations for Heritage Conservancy including planning, organizing and implementing special events, fundraising, educational programming and volunteer activities for seven years.
 She is currently responsible for much of the Conservancy’s development of community outreach programs that target both private citizens as well as businesses and corporations.

 Sharon Young has been with Heritage Conservancy for fourteen years and has over twenty-five years of administrative and project management experience.
-She is responsible for coordinating and monitoring all projects for the Properties & Programs department.
-She completed the conservancy’s successful accreditation application and ensures that all conservation easement and land donation transactions meet land trust standards and practices.
+She is responsible for coordinating and monitoring all projects for the Properties and Programs Department.
+She completed the Conservancy’s successful accreditation application and ensures that all conservation easement and land donation transactions meet land trust standards and practices.